 The other jettisoned works were four differently colored 1976 “Skull” paintings, all of the same image and approximately the same size, including these:

-More startling than the Warhol disposals were the secret sales of two works—a
+More startling than the Warhol disposals were the secret sales of two works—a Florine Stettheimer and a Rockwell Kent—from Fisk University’s collection.

 As revealed last week, the Fisk works were sold in 2010, during the period when the university’s then president, Hazel O’Leary, was under fire for seeking to cash in works from its celebrated Stieglitz Collection.
-Since the and Kent were not part of that collection (and therefore not subject to donor Georgia O’Keeffe‘s written no-sale stipulation), perhaps O’Leary thought she could more easily and expeditiously get away with monetizing them to address Fisk’s financial crisis—an expedient forbidden under widely accepted professional guidelines.
+Since the Stettheimer and Kent were not part of that collection (and therefore not subject to donor Georgia O’Keeffe‘s written no-sale stipulation), perhaps O’Leary thought she could more easily and expeditiously get away with monetizing them to address Fisk’s financial crisis—an expedient forbidden under widely accepted professional guidelines.

-Maybe dealer Michael Rosenfeld, who eventually acquired the prematurely closed recent Broadway musical, “Shuffle Along.”
+Maybe dealer Michael Rosenfeld, who eventually acquired the Stettheimer for his personal collection (as described in the above-linked report by Carl Van Vechten Gallery, named for the critic, photographer and promoter of the Harlem Renaissance, who was satirized in the powerful, entertaining, in the NY Times), could be prevailed upon to place it on long-term loan where it belongs—Fisk’s prematurely closed recent Broadway musical, “Shuffle Along.”
 (I saw it, late in its run, with an understudy for audience favorite Audra McDonald.
 Even without her, it was great.)

-, named for the critic, photographer and promoter of the Harlem Renaissance, who was satirized in the powerful, entertaining, in the NY Times), could be prevailed upon to place it on long-term loan where it belongs—Fisk’sVan Vechten and Marcel Duchamp, Stettheimer’s friends, are among whites depicted among the predominantly African-American beach-goers in Fisk’s deaccessioned painting.
+Van Vechten and Marcel Duchamp, Stettheimer’s friends, are among whites depicted among the predominantly African-American beach-goers in Fisk’s deaccessioned painting.
 Van Vechten belongs at the Van Vechten.